Non-stop flights to Melbourne (MEL)

 On this page

-All direct flights to Melbourne Airlines flying to Melbourne Business Class flights First Class flights Intercontinental flights International flights Domestic flights Alternative airports FAQThis month, there are 8,329 flights arriving at Melbourne Airport, which are 278 flights per day or 12 flights per hour.
-On an average day, there is at least 1 flight arriving every 5 minutes.
+All direct flights to Melbourne Top 200 flights with a stopover Airlines flying to Melbourne Best time to visit Melbourne Long-Haul Flights Business Class flights First Class flights Intercontinental flights International flights Domestic flights Alternative airports FAQThis month, there are 5,534 flights arriving at Melbourne Airport, which are 184 flights per day or 8 flights per hour.
+On an average day, there is at least 1 flight arriving every 8 minutes.

 List of all direct flights to Melbourne